Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where zombies would get stuck in a barrier if a board was repaired as the zombie was beginning to go over the barrier
 * Removed limit of 3 zombies being able to traverse over a barrier at once
 * Zombies behind a barrier will now only attack if they can see a player
-* Zombies will no longer get stuck behind a barrier when there are many zombies behind one barrier
 * All wall barriers and metal vent barriers can now be rebuilt
 * Glass barriers now start off with glass and wooden boards
 * On glass barriers, zombies will now tear down all of the glass first